MONAHRQ Open Source Resources

 The highly dynamic health care environment driven by the Affordable Care Act and other changes in federal law provides an opportunity for MONAHRQ to become a software tool that significantly expands transparency while driving innovation and collaborative development.
 The new architecture of MONAHRQ can be leveraged to accelerate the adoption of the software as a quality reporting solution for internal quality improvement and public reporting.

-As with most software, the expanded Framework functionality is a first step in enabling innovation and greater flexibility for Host Users.
-For this initial version, Host Users who have experience with software development or basic programming skills should be able to apply the information described below to add new datasets and create new report types for their MONAHRQ-generated website.
-At the same time, Host Users who are not familiar with programming and related technical issues are encouraged to team with an IT professional or developer who can assist them with using the Framework included with MONAHRQ 6.0.
+MONAHRQ 7.0 architecture is based on a modular designed and that combined with open source framework (https://github.com/AHRQ/MONAHRQ-Framework) makes it easy for developers to extend functionality to meet their needs.
+Opening MONAHRQ source code is the first step in enabling innovation and greater flexibility for Host Users.
+Users who have experience with software development or basic programming skills should be able to apply the information described below to add new datasets and create new report types for their MONAHRQ-generated website.
+Host Users who are not familiar with programming and related technical issues are encouraged to team with an IT professional or developer who can assist them with the development.

 The Framework allows you to add one or more new dataset types, define measures and report types, and customize report layouts in their MONAHRQ-generated websites.
 The Framework is divided into two main framework components, Wings and Flutters, explained below.